garg3133/fossee/README.md

 - On your *Dashboard*, click on the **Manage Rooms** dropdown pill.
 - Under **Manage Rooms** dropdown, click on **No. of Rooms**.
-- Enter the U*pdated Number of Rooms* to be made available to the Customers in the text field provided (Refer to the table above for currently available Number of Rooms).
+- Enter the *Updated Number of Rooms* to be made available to the Customers in the text field provided (Refer to the table above for currently available Number of Rooms).
 - Click on **Update** button.

 **Note:**